Best Way To Clean Kitchen Cabinets: Quick and Easy

 Shop any of these stores and I receive a small commission at no cost to you.

-- Paper towels, washcloth, dry microfiber cloth, damp microfiber cloth, or clean towel
+- You can use paper towels, a washcloth, a dry microfiber cloth, a damp microfiber cloth, or even a clean towel.

-- Magic erasers for tough spots and stubborn stains
+- Consider applying magic erasers to tough spots and stubborn stains.

-- You also won’t want to use baking soda as it can be abrasive and scratch your cabinets.
+- Avoid using baking soda as it can be abrasive and scratch your wood cupboards.

-- You can use this on many cabinet types including laminate cabinets.
+- You can use Murphy Oil Soap on many cabinet types, including laminate cabinets.

-- It’s a good idea to always test in an inconspicuous spot before doing the entire kitchen to make sure this is a good option for you.
+- Always test the cleaning solution in a less obvious spot before doing the entire kitchen to make sure it’s the right option for your cabinet material.

-- You can use a squirt of dish soap to make some soapy water, but be sure to rinse it off with a clean damp cloth afterward.
+- You can use a squirt of dish soap to make some soapy water for cleaning wood cabinets, but make sure you rinse it off with a damp cloth afterward.

-- You can moisturize your cabinets with olive oil.
+- You can moisturize your wood cabinets with olive oil after cleaning.

-- Never use steel wool, a soft-bristled brush, or strong detergents or they can scratch and ruin your finish.
+- Never use steel wool, a soft-bristled brush, or strong detergents on wooden cupboards otherwise you may scratch and ruin the finish.

 Learn more about “Why to Deep Clean and Organize Your Home” to save money, function better, and keep your sanity.